-- (a) Capital Raising Fee
+(a) Capital Raising Fee

-- The Constitution allows for a fee of 5% of funds raised.
+The Constitution allows for a fee of 5% of funds raised.
 The Manager for the time being has set the fee at nil.

-- (b) Property Acquisition Fee
+(b) Property Acquisition Fee

-- The Constitution allows for a fee of 2% of the gross purchase price of any property acquired.
+The Constitution allows for a fee of 2% of the gross purchase price of any property acquired.

-- (c) Property Disposal Fee
+(c) Property Disposal Fee

-- The Constitution allows for a property disposal fee of 2% of the sale price of any real property sold after deduction of agent's fees, legal fees relating to the sale, advertising and auction expenses.
+The Constitution allows for a property disposal fee of 2% of the sale price of any real property sold after deduction of agent's fees, legal fees relating to the sale, advertising and auction expenses.
 The Manager for the time being has set the fee at 1.50%.

+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2023 (Continued)

+NOTE 6: Related Party Disclosures (cont.)

-- (d) Management Fee
+(d) Management Fee

-- The Constitution allows for a fee of 0.90% per annum of funds under management.
+The Constitution allows for a fee of 0.90% per annum of funds under management.
 The Manager for the time being has set the fee at 0.75% per annum.
 The fee is calculated and paid monthly in arrears.

-- (e) Performance Fee
+(e) Performance Fee